BAPTISM OF THE

 Over the years I have heard and seen wonderful unique testimonies of people receiving the Baptism of the Holy Spirit.
-To encourage others, my personal testimony is after I accepted Jesus as Lord and Savior, I had prayed and had folks pray for me to receive the baptism of the Holy Spirit.
+To encourage others, my personal testimony is after I accepted Jesus as Lord and Savior, I had prayed and had folks pray for me to receive the Baptism of the Holy Spirit.
 Looking back I was focusing in on so much receiving, that I forgot the real reason for asking.

 Then about an year later all alone by myself one night, I was praying, worshipping and praising our Lord.
 I forgot about everything else and just got lost in worshipping and loving God and was not thinking of receiving the baptism of the Holy Spirit.
-That is when I received the baptism of the Holy Spirit when my human words were not enough to glorify what Jesus has done for me.
-That night will always be special to me.
+That is when I received the Baptism of the Holy Spirit when my human words were not enough to glorify what Jesus has done for me.
+That night will always be very special to me.

-That experience was over 45 years ago and it still continues today and I would highly recommend having your heart right before God and get lost in His Love first.
-Everyone's experience is different but ultimately the focus should be on Jesus and His love for you and your love for Him, not just receiving the baptism Holy Spirit.
+That experience was over 45 years ago, and it still continues today and I would highly recommend having your heart right before God and get lost in His Love first.
+Everyone's experience is different, but ultimately the focus should be on Jesus and His love for you and your love for Him, not just receiving the Baptism Holy Spirit.